survivejs/react-book/manuscript/03_webpack_and_react.md

 ```

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
 Now we are just keeping it simple.
 You could, for instance, enable the features you want to use explicitly.

-T> Set up `resolve.extensions = ['', '.js', '.jsx']` if you want to refer to JSX files without an extension.
-I use the extension for clarity.

 ### Advanced Babel Setup